When Dependencies Ship More Than We Bargained For

-How It Actually Happens
+How It Happens

-The mechanics are surprisingly simple.
-Here are the most common vectors:
+The most common attack vectors:

-That last one is worth pausing on.
-Here's what a malicious package.json might look like:
+An example of what a malicious package.json might look like:

 {